...GALE WARNING IN EFFECT UNTIL 11 PM EDT THIS EVENING...

 For information on possible hazardous weather beyond the 24-36

 follow the Current Hazards link above the map on the left.

 S winds 10 to 15 kt with gusts up to 25 kt.
-Seas 2 to 3 ft.
-A chance of showers and tstms.
+Seas 2 to 4 ft.
+Areas of fog.
+A chance of showers.
+Vsby 1 nm or less.

-N winds around 5 kt.
-Seas around 2 ft. winds and seas higher in and near tstms. seas are reported as significant wave height, which is the average of the highest third of the waves.
+W winds 5 to 10 kt.
+Seas 2 to 4 ft. winds and seas higher in and near tstms. seas are reported as significant wave height, which is the average of the highest third of the waves.
 Individual wave heights may be more than twice the significant wave height.